ninabarzh/broomstick/content/posts/inflicting-help.md

 before the recipient has even defined the problem or asked for support.
 There is the help that arrives in excessive abundance, smothering the recipient until their own problem-solving muscles atrophy.
-And then there is the help that misses the mark entirely, grounded in the helper’s assumptions rather than the recipient’s reality—like offering swimming lessons when the actual request was for a life jacket.
+And then there is the help that misses the mark entirely, grounded in the helper’s assumptions rather than the recipient’s reality, like offering swimming lessons when the actual request was for a life jacket.

 Whether it comes from a meddling neighbour, a well-meaning NGO, or a sprawling empire, inflicted help follows the same script: assume you know better, impose your solutions, expect thanks, and enjoy the warm glow of